umbraco/UmbracoDocs/Reference/Configuration-for-Umbraco-7-and-8/tinyMceConfig/index.md

 ---

 :::note
 In Umbraco 9, configuration is JSON-based (`appsettings.json` files) rather than XML-based (`.config` files).
-To view the v9 configuration documentation, see the [Rich text editor settings](../../V9-Config/RichTextEditorSettings/index.md) article.
+To view the configurationuration documentation, see the [Rich text editor settings](../../Configuration/RichTextEditorSettings/index.md) article.
 :::

 # tinyMceConfig - Rich Text Editor Configuration